ricdezen/nameless_language/README.md

 - Consider whether a loop should create a new variable at each iteration or not.

+- Consider challenges 1, 2 and 3 of chapter 26 about GC optimization.

 My own:

 - Implement Stack, List etc. separately from the rest of the structures.
 Take care to make two versions of the List, one